Flex-Language/.github/profile/README.md

 # Flex Programming Language

-Welcome to **Flex**, a flexible and beginner-friendly programming language that allows you to write code in multiple syntax styles, including **Franko Arabic, English, and C-style syntax**. **Flex** is designed for all levels of programmers, from children to professionals, providing an easy-to-learn syntax with powerful programming capabilities.
+Welcome to **Flex**, a flexible and beginner-friendly programming language that allows you to write code in multiple syntax styles, including **Franko Arabic, English, python and C-style syntax**. **Flex** is designed for all levels of programmers, from children to professionals, providing an easy-to-learn syntax with powerful programming capabilities.

 ### Why Flex?
 Flex is unique because it: